aws-samples/amazon-mq-workshop/labs/lab-8.md

 # Lab 8: Protocol Interoperability

-In this exercise, you are connecting one of the message producer to the broker and start sending message.
-Afterwards, you connect one of the message consumer to the broker, using a different protocol.
-We will repeat this with multiple protocol combinations to figure out, which protocol conversions are supported by Amazon MQ.
+In this exercise, you connect one message producer to the broker and start sending messages.
+You then connect a message consumer to the broker using a different protocol.
+You repeat these steps with multiple protocol combinations to figure out which protocol conversions are supported by Amazon MQ.

-You your ec2-user home directory, you will find the following executable:
+In your ec2-user home directory you find the following JARs:
 * amazon-mq-client.jar (using the OpenWire protocol) - [Source](https://github.com/muellerc/Amazon-MQ-Workshop/blob/master/amazon-mq-client/src/main/java/com/aws/sample/amazonmq/AmazonMqClient.java)
 * amqp-client.jar (using the AMQP protocol) - [Source](https://github.com/muellerc/Amazon-MQ-Workshop/blob/master/amqp-client/src/main/java/com/aws/sample/amazonmq/AMQPClient.java)
 * mqtt-client.jar (using the MQTT protocol) - [Source](https://github.com/muellerc/Amazon-MQ-Workshop/blob/master/mqtt-client/src/main/java/com/aws/sample/amazonmq/MQTTClient.java)